kbutev/NotABadPlayer-Android/README.md

 * Simple lifecycle for the components of the app: for activities/fragments.
 Fragments rely on onActivityCreate() to start their presenters and loopers (if they are any); AudioPlayer singleton is used to represent the player of the app and the AudioInfo singleton is used to represent the media library (audio albums and their tracks information)

-* No Services used.
+* No Android Services used.
 Supposedly one should be used for the audio player, just in case the app gets killed from low memory, but I find that unlikely to happen because of the low memory footprint of the app; not only that but I don't like the idea of the app being killed while the audio player keeps ringing in the background

 * Supports one orientation only: portrait